 But, while states are being pretty weed-friendly, the federal government maintains its anti-pot stance, excluding marijuana companies from its $2 trillion economic stimulus bill – which did include hemp.

-David Culver, VP of Government Relations at Canopy Growth Corp (NYSE:CGC) commented on the issue, arguing “cannabis companies need and deserve the same economic relief extended to other industries.”
+David Culver, VP of Government Relations at Canopy Growth Corp CGC commented on the issue, arguing “cannabis companies need and deserve the same economic relief extended to other industries.”

 Now, despite the lack of federal support, cannabis companies have been thriving in recent weeks, with most stocks up considerably, as sales hit record highs amid the coronavirus outbreak.
-So, why are so many of them, from Leafly to The Flowr Corporation (TSX.V: FLWR) (OTC:FLWPF) to The Green Organic Dutchman Holdings Ltd. (TSX:TGOD) (OTC:TGODF) been firing its employees in bulk?
+So, why are so many of them, from Leafly to The Flowr Corporation (TSX.V: FLWR) FLWPF to The Green Organic Dutchman Holdings Ltd. TGOD TGODF been firing its employees in bulk?

 “It’s true that many cannabis companies have been laying off employees lately,” said Green Market Report’s Debra Borchardt.
 "Is that really due to the virus or is the virus just cover for poor management decisions?